OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/install-autocomplete.md

 position: 155
 ---

 Install a shell auto-complete script into your shell profile, if they aren't already there.
-Supports pwsh, zsh, bash & powershell.
+Supports pwsh, zsh, bash, and PowerShell.

 **install-autocomplete options**